MiChAeLoKGB/SpaceEngineers/README.md

 - Dying after taking off helmet in oxygenated environment
 - Rotor has a gap between the block and the rotor top part

+Also, please check this list if your issue is not already there: https://github.com/MiChAeLoKGB/SpaceEngineers/labels/Bug

 **Warning**: this list contains only the biggest problems we know about, so please be merciful when reading it (and judging it :))